GLOBAL MARKETS-Dollar dips, stocks flat as Fed meets on stimulus

-* MSCI world equity index ekes out gain as Wall St edges up
+* MSCI world equity index ekes out gain as Wall St advances

 * Dollar dips but remains above four-week low